-Each party may terminate the agreement by providing a minimum of three months' written notice.
+Each party may terminate the agreement by providing a minimum of three (3) months' written notice.
 The Investment Manager forms part of the BLACKROCK group.
 It has its registered office in United Kingdom, Drapers Gardens, 12 Throgmorton Avenue, London EC2N 2DI and its principal activities consist in portfolio management.

-The Management Company has appointed pursuant to an investment management agreement entered into on April 1, 2014, Fideuram Asset Management SGR S.p.A (formerly Fideuram Investimenti SGR S.p.A) as Investment Manager for an indefinite period for the sub-funds FONDITALIA EQUITY ITALY, FONDITALIA ITALY FONDITALIA FLEXIBLE and 4CHILDREN.
-Each party may terminate the said agreement by providing a three months' written notice.
+The Management Company has appointed pursuant to an investment management agreement entered into on April 1, 2014, Fideuram Asset Management SGR S.p.A (formerly Fideuram Investimenti SGR S.p.A) as Investment Manager for an indefinite period for the sub-funds FONDITALIA EQUITY ITALY, FONDITALIA FLEXIBLE ITALY and FONDITALIA 4CHILDREN and FONDITALIA CLEAN ENERGY SOLUTIONS.
+Each party may terminate the said agreement by providing a three (3) months' written notice.
 The Investment Manager is controlled by FIDEURAM - Intesa Sanpaolo Private Banking S.p.A., in abbreviation FIDEURAM S.p.A., itself owned by the group Intesa Sanpaolo.
-Its registered office is located in Milano, 18 Via Montebello and its principal activities consist in portfolio management.
+Its registered office is located 22 Via Melchiorre Gioia, I-20124 Milano, Italy and its principal activities consist in portfolio management.

 The Management Company has appointed, pursuant to an investment management agreement entered into on June 19, 2013, as amended from time to time, GLG Partners LP as Investment Manager for an indefinite period for the sub-fund FONDITALIA GLOBAL CONVERTIBLES.
-Pursuant to a novation agreement effective as from January 1, 2021, the investment management of sub-fund FONDITALIA GLOBAL CONVERTIBLES was transferred from GLG Partners LP to Man Asset Management (Ireland) Limited.
-Each party may terminate the said agreement by providing a minimum of three months' written notice.
+Pursuant to a novation agreement effective as from January 1, 2021, the investment management of the sub-fund FONDITALIA GLOBAL CONVERTIBLES was transferred from GLG Partners LP to Man Asset

+Management (Ireland) Limited.
+Each party may terminate the said agreement by providing a minimum of three (3) months' written notice.
 Man Asset Management (Ireland) Limited's registered office is at 70 Sir John Rogerson's Quay, Dublin 2, D02 R296, Ireland, and its principal activities consist in portfolio management.

 Man Asset Management (Ireland) Limited has in its turn delegated management functions related to the investment mandate of FONDITALIA GLOBAL CONVERTIBLES to GLG Partners LP in order to harness local expertise and research with the approval of the Management Company and pursuant to an agreement dated January 1, 2021.
-GLG Partners LP has in its turn delegated a part of the sub-fund's portfolio management to

-GLG Partners Hong Kong Limited, in order to harness local expertise and research with the approval of the Management Company and pursuant to an agreement dated June 3, 2022.
+GLG Partners LP has in its turn delegated a part of the subfund's portfolio management to Man Investments (Hong Kong) Limited, in order to harness local expertise and research with the approval of the Management Company and pursuant to an agreement dated June 3, 2022.

-Management Company has appointed pursuant to the terms of an investment management agreement entered into on October 26, 2010, as amended from time to time, PIMCO Europe Ltd as Investment Manager for an indefinite period for the sub-funds FONDITALIA DYNAMIC ALLOCATION MULTI-ASSET.
-FONDITALIA BOND US PLUS FONDITALIA EMERGING MARKETS LOCAL CURRENCY BOND.
-Each party may terminate the agreement by providing a three months' written notice.
+The Management Company has appointed pursuant to the terms of an investment management agreement entered into on October 26, 2010, as amended from time to time, PIMCO Europe Ltd as Investment Manager for an indefinite period for the sub-funds FONDITALIA DYNAMIC ALLOCATION MULTI-ASSET, FONDITALIA BOND US PLUS and FONDITALIA EMERGING MARKETS LOCAL CURRENCY BOND.
+Each party may terminate the agreement by providing a three (3) months' written notice.
 The Investment Manager was established in 1998 and belongs to Allianz Group since 2000.
 Its registered office is at 11 Baker Street, London W1U 3AH and its principal activity consists of investment management.
-As from July 29, 2022 the investment management of sub-funds FONDITALIA DYNAMIC ALLOCATION MULTI-ASSET, FONDITALIA BOND US PLUS and FONDITALIA EMERGING MARKETS LOCAL CURRENCY BOND was transferred from PIMCO Europe Ltd to PIMCO Europe GmbH, having its registered office at Seidlstraße 24-24a, 80335 München, Germany.
+As from July 29, 2022 the investment management of the sub-funds FONDITALIA DYNAMIC ALLOCATION MULTI-ASSET, FONDITALIA BOND US PLUS and FONDITALIA EMERGING MARKETS LOCAL CURRENCY BOND was transferred from PIMCO Europe Ltd to PIMCO Europe GmbH, having its registered office at Seidlstraße 24-24a, 80335 München, Germany.